Shangri-La's Villingili Resort & Spa, Maldives

 08 January 2018 to 07 January 2020

-Shangri-La's Villingili Resort & Spa, Maldives - 40% DiscountBenefit from 40% discount on B&B rates as well as discounted transfers when you book your stay at Shangri-La's Villingili Resort and Spa, Maldives before 30th June 2019.
+Shangri-La's Villingili Resort & Spa, Maldives - Up to 40% DiscountBenefit from up to 40% discount on Bed and Breakfast rates as well as discounts on domestic transfers when you book your stay at Shangri-La's Villingili Resort and Spa, Maldives before 31st August 2019.

 Location & directions